gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * Good evening
 * Good night

 ‘Good morning’ and ‘good night’ are the most frequently used in everyday conversation.

+**Good afternoon & Good evening**

 ‘Good afternoon’ and ‘Good evening’ sound quite formal and are hardly used in casual settings.
 You’re more likely to hear them in formal situations, like with a server greeting customers, hotel staff greeting a guest, or a speaker addressing an audience.

 #### PRACTICE